ws-skeleton/che-editor-eclipseide/README.md

-### Theia Che Editor
+### Eclipse IDE Che Editor

-Bringing new Che Editor definition for Elipse Theia
+Bringing new Che Editor definition for Elipse IDE

 Result is a .tar.gz file